Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

 In short, these collective adjustments aim to efficiently produce distinct, deep, and numerically stable cuts.
 Following the solver's guidelines for handling numerical issues, we use the dual simplex method as our linear programming algorithm and set solver parameters that shift its focus toward more careful numerical computations~\citep{gurobi2025}.
-Our source code can be found online at \texttt{github.com/jcmartinezmori/ntulp}.